3 Weeks in Namibia by 4WD

 Hilltop spots with incredible views!

 Landing in Windhoek this morning.
-After a short transfer, we pick up our 4x4 with rooftop tent from Asco Car Hire.
+After a short transfer, we pick up our 4WD with a rooftop tent from Melbic Car Rentals.
 First stop at Joe's Beer House, a colorfully decorated African restaurant where we taste our first Kudu meat.
 Minutes after leaving the capital, we're amazed by the desert landscape with rolling hills.
 We barely see any cars or buildings for 3 hours.
 Arriving at Camp Gecko, we enjoy an incredible sunset from the open-air toilet and shower!
 First time setting up the tent under the most star-filled sky we've ever seen.

 NamibRand Nature Reserve